Multi-fractional order estimator

-The multi-fractional order estimator (MFOE) is a straightforward, practical, and flexible alternative to the Kalman filter (KF) for tracking targets.
+In target tracking, the multi-fractional order estimator (MFOE) is an alternative to the Kalman filter.
 The MFOE is focused strictly on simple and pragmatic fundamentals along with the integrity of mathematical modeling.
 Like the KF, the MFOE is based on the least squares method (LSM) invented by Gauss and the orthogonality principle at the center of Kalman's derivation.
 Optimized, the MFOE yields better accuracy than the KF and subsequent algorithms such as the extended KF and the interacting multiple model (IMM).